GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 ::::

-:::{dropdown} Exercise: Only display the outlines of polygons
+:::{dropdown} Only display the outlines of polygons

 In this example, wewant to change the symbology of a single layer so that __only the outlines of the polygons are visible__.